 Examples of sub-topics that might be addressed include:

-- New ways to explore creativity through AR (Augmented Reality)
+- New ways to explore creativity through computing

 Submissions will only be considered where at least one proposer will register and be in attendance at the conference.

 Submissions for inclusion in the conference exhibition can include interactive works, performances, screenings, installations, et cetera.
-While works that respond to the 2017 theme Creativity on the Move will be given preferential consideration, we welcome submission of other projects.
+While works that respond to the 2018 theme Creativity in Progress will be given preferential consideration, we welcome submission of other projects.

 The bulk of the conference exhibition will be staged in a single area, but there is scope for other, alternative presentations around the campus of the Queensland College of Art.